 Non-attorney certified mediators may be available for your case, depending on the complexity.
 A lower rate is charged for their services.

-A determination of the type of mediator necessary can be made at your initial consultation.
+The type of mediator necessary can be decided at your initial consultation.

 Who pays for mediation?